-- The base survey was not intended to be administered to students under 18-years of age, 4 though the Task Force does acknowledge that minors experience sexual misconduct. - Unless there are domestic or international laws forbidding the administration of the survey, such students should be allowed to participate in the survey.
-This includes international students who are taking courses fully online, as well as study abroad students. - All students above the age of 18 should be given the option to complete the survey.
-This includes: - i.
+- Questions 4, 5, 7, and 9 The question must remain the same, but the answers can be revised by the institution. - Question 18 The institution may only modify the examples in the answer options. - Questions 87 and 88 Institutions may modify the answer choices as needed, but not the question. - Guidance on Who Qualifies as A Student: - The base survey was not intended to be administered to students under 18-years of age, though the Task Force does acknowledge that minors experience sexual misconduct.
+The survey should not be administered to students under the age of 18, including dual-credit students. - Unless there are domestic or international laws forbidding the administration of the survey, such students should be allowed to participate in the survey.
+This includes international students who are taking courses fully online, as well as study abroad students. - All students at least 18 years old should be given the option to complete the survey; however this does not include high school students taking dual-credit courses.
+This does include: - i.
 Full-time and part-time students.
-Part-time students include students who are only taking one course. - i.
-Students of all levels-certificate, undergraduate, graduate, or professional, etc. - iii.
+Part-time students include students who are only taking one course. - ii.
+Students of all levels certificate, undergraduate, graduate, or professional, etc. - iii.
 Students who have taken a leave of absence or withdrawn from the institution.